EllySensei/dots/README.md

 # Installation

-Copy all contents of folder to home directory or copy what you want to its folder
+Copy all contents of folder to home directory or copy what you want to its folder.